In Depth Baby Product Reviews Led by a Pediatrician

 Our Verdict

 The UPPAbaby Mesa V2 is a comfortable seat with a retractable LATCH system.
 It features UPPAbaby stroller compatibility and is of nicer quality than much of the competition.
 It has easy-to-use features and a nice canopy/handle design that works well together and is easy to install using the vehicle belt.
-Unfortunately, the crash test analysis for this seat isn't the best, and it is harder to install using LATCH than some of the competition and the other UPPAbaby seat we tested.
-Given the higher price of this seat compared to the competition and the disappointing performance results in key metrics, we don't think it is the best fit for most families, even if you love UPPAbaby in general.
-Check out our infant car seat review for more options.
+Unfortunately, the crash test analysis for this seat isn't the best, and it is harder to install using LATCH than some competitors.
+Given the higher price and the disappointing performance results in key areas, we don't think it is the best fit for most families, even if you love UPPAbaby in general (like we do).

 REASONS TO BUY